The Conscious Kidis creating Parenting and Education Resources through a Critical Race Lens

 Our goal with Patreon is to create a small, intimate community where we can get to know each other better, create space for in-depth, personal discussions, and respond to specific questions and concerns you have as you navigate intersections of race, equity, parenting, and education.

-To share a little bit more about ourselves, we are an 501c3 educational nonprofit that equips parents and educators with tools they can use to support racial identity development, critical literacy, and equitable practices in their homes and classrooms.
+To share a little bit more about ourselves, we are an 501c3 education nonprofit that equips parents and educators with tools they can use to support racial identity development, critical literacy, and equitable practices in their homes and classrooms.
 We use critical race theory (which is intersectional) to navigate how issues of race impact young children and their identity development.
-Most of our work takes place off-line and is focused on critical media literacy research, teaching, advocacy, and increasing access to books that center marginalized groups through our book-of-the-month subscriptions and children’s lending library.
+Most of our work takes place off-line and is focused on critical media literacy research, teaching, advocacy, and increasing access to books that center marginalized groups.

 Every person on our team is a parent of color.
 We are all navigating these issues right alongside you and bring our experiential knowledge and insight to the table, along with our educational and professional qualifications.
 We all hold graduate degrees and our directors include PhD candidates in Education, HBCU Professors, critical race researchers, and practitioners who each bring over a decade of experience to this work.
-In 2019, our work has been featured by Forbes, Teaching Tolerance, People Magazine, School Library Journal, Parents, and NPR CodeSwitch.
+Our work has been featured by Google, Nickelodeon, the Washington Post, Instagram, Forbes, Teaching Tolerance, People Magazine, School Library Journal, Parents, and NPR CodeSwitch.

 Your tangible support goes a long way in making our work sustainable.
 It will allow us to: